Note

 Street alignment#

 Street alignment works on the same principle as cell alignment.
-What we do not have at this moment is network ID, so we have to generate it and link it to buildings:
+What we do not have at this moment is street index linked to buildings:

 [8]: